-Cottrell says that tribal online installment loans have advantages over storefront payday loans.
-He explains that small dollar installment loans are structured similarly to conventional loans, in which a portion of the principal and interest are repaid each period.
+According to Cottrell, tribal online installment loans have specific advantages over storefront payday loans.
+Small-dollar installment loans are structurally similar to conventional loans, in which a portion of the principal and interest are repaid each period.

-“This provides borrowers more flexibility month to month, instead of being stuck with one large lump sum repayment characteristic of payday loans.
+“This provides borrowers more flexibility month to month, instead of one large lump sum repayment characteristic of payday loans.

 Typical small dollar installment loans range from $500-$2000 with repayment periods between six months and two years.”
-Another difference?
-Installment loans do not “roll over” as many payday loans do.
+Also, unlike payday loans, installment loans do not magnify their costs with rollover fees.

 To secure a tribal loan, you need not be part of a Native American tribe.
-Tribal loans are open to all.
+Tribal loans are available to all.

-Cottrell says each of NAFSA’s tribal lending members set their own eligibility requirements to secure a loan, He adds, “In general, lenders will have age restrictions (for example: must be at least 18 years old), employment requirements, and, at a minimum, require the consumer have a bank account.”
+Cottrell says each of NAFSA’s tribal lending members set their own eligibility requirements to secure a loan.
+Most lenders will set age restrictions (e.g., requiring borrowers to be 18 or older) and employment restrictions.
+They will also typically require the borrower to verify that they have a bank account.

 Advantages of tribal loans

-Many Americans are underserved by traditional lenders.
-A survey conducted in 2015 by The U.S. Census Bureau and FDIC revealed that 27% of Americans either have no bank account or they are “underbanked. “
+Many Americans cannot secure loans from traditional lenders.
+A survey conducted by The U.S. Census Bureau and FDIC revealed that 27% of Americans either have no bank account or they are “underbanked. “

 In other words, they have a bank account but still rely on alternative financial sources.
-This means that over 65 million adults are slipping through the traditional lending system.
+This means that the traditional lending system neglects over 65 million adults.

-Cottrell explains that NAFSA’s TLEs use unique credit algorithms that allow them to assess creditworthiness outside of conventional credit scoring procedures.
+Cottrell explains that NAFSA’s TLEs use unique credit algorithms that allow them to assess creditworthiness without conventional credit scoring procedures.

 Beware of posers

-In recent years, some lenders have claimed to be tribal lenders to avoid rules applied to payday lenders.
+You cannot trust all lenders that offer tribal loans.
+Some lenders claim to be tribal lenders to avoid the rules and regulations applied to payday lenders.

-The court ruled that, although the lenders were tribal entities in name, they had little connection to the tribes in practice.
-According to an article in the Los Angeles Times, the court found “scant evidence that either tribe actually controls, oversees, or significantly benefits from the underlying business operations of the online lenders.”
+Although the lenders were tribal entities in name, the court ruled that they had little real connection to the tribes.
+The court found “scant evidence that either tribe actually controls, oversees, or significantly benefits from the underlying business operations of the online lenders.”